-Cake stenciling molds are simple easy to use tools that help you take your cake decorating to the next level.
+Cake stenciling molds are easy to use tools that help you take your cake decorating to the next level.
 But before we explore the different types that abound, let’s explain the essentials.

 What is Stenciling?